Mallorca travel guide

 If you’re transiting through Spain

-If you are transiting Spain by air from the UK on the way to your final destination you are not subject to testing requirements.
-However, everyone (including children under 12 years old) must fill in and sign an online Health Control Form no more than 48 hours prior to travel.
+If you are transiting Spain by air from the UK on the way to your final destination you are not subject to testing requirements nor do you need to complete a Travel Health Control form, provided your transit is under 24 hours and you are not leaving the international zone of the airport.
+If you are leaving the airport, documentation requirements set out in ‘All travellers’ apply.
+See Spain’s Ministry of Health travel pages for more detail.
 You should check with your travel operator and the authorities at your final destination if a negative test is required on entry.

 Check your passport and travel documents before you travel